Steffo99/stars/games/the-bureau-xcom-declassified.md

 ---
-name: 'The Bureau: XCOM Declassified'
+name: "The Bureau: XCOM Declassified"
-name_sort: ''
+name_sort: ""
 rating: 0
 active: false
-progress: ''
+progress: new
 hours_played: 0
 purchased_on: .nan
 started_on: .nan